A Lone Swan is a Lonely Swan

 Even with Lots of Feathered Ducks – She was So Lonely.

-Her Female Companion Died – then Her Male Companion Died from Injuries.
+Then: her Rescued Male Companion Died from Injuries.

 The Young Pens are Surprised to See Each Other.